AMDHome/Pagerduty_v2/README.md

 Trigger Alert Name: "Server XYZ is Down"
 Resolve Alert Name: "chicken Server XYZ is Down"
 ```

+## Notes On Creating Alerts
+### Alert Once vs. For each result
+If you have your alert trigger for each result then it will send out multiple pages to PagerDuty.
+Pagerduty will then log them all and put them into 1 incident.
+If you set the trigger to only alert once then it will only send the data from the last search result to PagerDuty.
+If you have multiple search results pop up for your alert you could lose information if you select to only trigger once.

+### Alerts For Lack of Results
+If you are alerting for the lack of search results then make sure you are very specific with your alert title.
+As there is no search results, Splunk does not send us any useful information other then the alert name.
+Make sure you put all relevent information in the alert name or you will end up with a vague incident on PagerDuty

 ## Logs
 This PagerDuty script will log the result of every set of attempts to contact PagerDuty.
 You can view these in splunk by searching the following: